appel/Punch/README.md

 ![Punch in action](http://i.imgur.com/K7o1n.jpg)

 This script is by no means perfect and not even close to elegant.
-I like to put in the "Hey, it works!" category.
+I like to put it in the "Hey, it works!" category.

 Features
 --------